Controversies in autism: Neurodiversity paradigm

 The neurodiversity paradigm is a view of autism as a different way of being rather than as a disease or disorder that must be cured.
 Autistic people are considered to have neurocognitive differences, which give them distinct strengths and weaknesses, and are capable of succeeding when appropriately accommodated and supported.
-The belief is that efforts to eliminate autism should not be compared, for example, to curing cancer, but instead to the antiquated notion of curing left-handedness.

 There is no formal leader of the neurodiversity movement and little academic research has been conducted on it as a social phenomenon.
 As such, proponents of the neurodiversity paradigm have heterogenous beliefs, but are consistent in the view that autism cannot be separated from an autistic person.
 Advocacy efforts may include accommodations in schools and work environments, lobbying for the inclusion of autistic people when making decisions that affect them, and opposition to therapies that aim to make children "indistinguishable from their peers".

 Neurodiversity advocates are opposed to medical research for a cure, believing that it will lead to eugenics, and instead support research that helps autistic people thrive as they are.
 For example, NeuroTribes author Steve Silberman noted a lack of research in regards to seizure-controlling drugs and autistic brains; that sensory differences in autistic people were unheard of until Temple Grandin spoke about her experiences; and that only a small percentage of research funding goes towards the needs of autistic adults.

 Advocacy groups that focus primarily on acceptance and accommodation include Autism Network International, the Autism National Committee, the Autistic Self Advocacy Network, and the Autistic Women & Nonbinary Network.